Spindizzy Worlds: Development and release

-ASCII developed "Spindizzy Worlds" for Atari ST and Amiga home computers.
-While Paul Shirley, the developer of the original Spindizzy, was against converting the game to the Super Nintendo console, Activision proceeded without his approval.
-In retrospect, Shirley commended ASCII on the technical effort in getting the game running on the Nintendo console, but ultimately considered the port an "absolute disaster".
-He noted that Activision UK closed down soon after the game's final master copy and source code, which he attributes to the limited release of 80,000 units primarily in the United Kingdom.
+ASCII developed Spindizzy Worlds for Atari ST and Amiga home computers.
+Prior to release, the game was marketed as Spindizzy II.
+A year and half after the home computer releases, a port for the Super Nintendo Entertainment System (SNES) console released in April 1992.
+While Paul Shirley, the developer of the original Spindizzy, was against converting the game to the SNES, Activision proceeded without his approval.
+In retrospect, Shirley commended ASCII on the technical effort in getting the game running on the Nintendo console but ultimately considered the port an "absolute disaster".
+He noted that Activision UK closed down soon after receiving the game's final master copy and source code, which he attributes to the limited release of 80,000 units primarily in the United Kingdom.

 Reception

 The game was ranked the 13th best game of all time by Amiga Power.
 Nintendo Magazine System gave the game an overall score of 90/100 stating “An excellent update of a genuine classic, and a long-lasting game that stands head and shoulders above any other SNES puzzlers.”
 Super Gamer reviewed the SNES version and gave an overall score of 89% stating: "A massive and very tough test of joypad reactions and brains which you'll love or hate."
 In 1995, Total! ranked the game 90th on their Top 100 SNES Games stating: "Based on the old classic Marble Madness this takes the whole concept much further."